 7. Controlled free radicals

 The vitamin E in olives can help neutralize free radicals in the human body.
 Sure, eating an olive will give you more vitamin E than drinking olive juice.
 We aren't arguing against that.
-We do think, though, that olive brine inherently contains vitamin E. Thus, drinking it may help you cut down on those free radicals.
+We do think, though, that olive brine inherently contains vitamin E. Thus, drinking a small quantity of olive juice may help you cut down on those free radicals.

 Why is that good?
 It can help lower your risk of heart diseases, cancers, strokes, and many other nasty ailments.
 The oxidative stress relief from many inflammatory diseases can work to prevent heart attack and gastritis.